Influences on Faculty Uptake from a Faculty Learning Community: Literature Review

 \subsection{Approaches to Professional Development}

-Professional development programs are designed to evoke change and follow several different approaches.
-Broadly, professional development can be split into two different categories, top-down and bottom-up.
-A top-down approach occurs when a facilitator comes to teach a group of faculty members about a set of specific information over a short period of time~\cite{vangrieken2017}.
-A common example of this would be a workshop focused on delivering a specific set of ideas to faculty in a way that allows no time for reflection or little say from the faculty attending.
-Overall this approach has been found to be demotivating~\cite{wyatt2017} and inefficient because the nature of the approach is imposed on teachers~\cite{vangrieken2017} and does not value teacher’s contextual and professional knowledge~\cite{roseler2013,bechtel2006}.

-A bottom-up approach is built from the needs of the faculty~\cite{vangrieken2017} by allowing them to be involved in decisions about program content~\cite{wyatt2017}.
-The change that comes from bottom-up strategies has the ability to not only change participating faculty but can also spread throughout the institution to which they are involved in~\cite{goldstein2010}.
-Bottom-up approaches have the ability to create this ``second-order change''~\cite{kezar2013} by providing participants the means to engage in collaboration~\cite{macias2017} and support continuous professional development~\cite{kyza2014}.
-This approach allows participants to think about and discuss items such as the culture of their university.
-This addresses the needs for professional development to take the culture of the department and university into account~\cite{corbo2016}.

-Henderson, Beach, and Finkelstein categorized professional development efforts further by conducting a meta analysis of 191 journal articles that focused on promoting change~\cite{henderson2011facilitating}.
+Professional development programs are designed to evoke change.
+Henderson, Beach, and Finkelstein categorized professional development efforts by conducting a meta-analysis of 191 journal articles that focused on promoting change~\cite{henderson2011facilitating} in higher education STEM.
 Review of these articles revealed four change categories that can be distinguished along two axes.
 One axis describes what the program intends to change (individuals vs. environments and structures) while the other axis describes who has control over the purpose of the program (prescribed vs. emergent).
 Professional development that falls under “Individual” focuses on instructors' beliefs and behaviors~\cite{henderson2011facilitating}, and professional development that belongs to “Environment” focuses on changing environments and structures that influence instructional choices~\cite{henderson2011facilitating}.
-The "Prescribed" and "Emergent" axis is similar to the top-down or bottom-up approaches above.
 Programs considered “Prescribed” are led by one or more individuals separate from the participants that come into the program to teach a predetermined set of ideas.
 “Emergent” programs do not begin with predetermined set of ideas.
-Instead the content and delivery are driven by the participants' needs.
+Instead, the content and delivery are driven by the participants' needs.